The refugee Nation

 The flag at the Victoria & Albert Museum (London) as part of their permanent collection.

 Featured at the MoMA (New York) exhibition Insecurities: Tracing Displacement and Shelter.
+And at their permanent collection, next to the Rainbow flag.

-And at the Stedelijk Museum (Amsterdam) exhibition Solution or Utopia?
+At the Stedelijk Museum (Amsterdam) exhibition Solution or Utopia?
 Design for Refugees.

 We were invited by the U.S. Department of State for the event Making Media That Matters: Amplifying The Stories Of Refugees, to introduce the flag and the project.
 Featuring the Second Lady of the USA Jill Biden, and the whole creative team proudly holding the flag.